Frank Lloyd Wright Classic

 The horizontal main building model is constructed of a mix of light and dark woods, highlighting the interplay between the unique brick and stone shapes.
 The tower incorporates clear elements to mirror the building’s unique glass tubing.
 Careful adherence to the architect’s design ensures your completed model will be as stunningly beautiful and iconic as the original.

-Beautifully boxed, the S. C. Johnson Wax Complex kit comes with clear, easy to follow instructions.
+Beautifully boxed, the Johnson Wax HQ kit comes with clear, easy to follow instructions.
 It is a unique and thoughtful gift for a history buff, for fans of architecture, or anyone who appreciates America’s industrial ingenuity.

-The S.C.
-Johnson Wax Complex is our largest model and as such this kit offers the recipient more building experience.
+The Johnson Wax HQ is the largest model and as such this kit offers the recipient more building experience.
 Thanks to clear step-by-step instructions and detailed illustrations, the assembly process is interesting and enjoyable.
 You can feel confident in presenting this kit as a gift to either an eager novice or an experienced model builder.